 Your deploy key can be found under the project’s “Settings” tab in Formspree.

-file in the root of your project and define an environment variable:
+Instead of using the -k flag every time, you can create a .env file in the root of your project and define an environment variable:

 echo "FORMSPREE_DEPLOY_KEY=<your-deploy-key>" >> .env